mimergel/sap-hana-vm/README.md

 			1. login with your ssh user and `cd devopsagent ; ./config.sh` -> follow the prompts and enter required information, have the PAT (personal access token) from DevOps ready [see here where to retrieve the PAT](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#authenticate-with-a-personal-access-token-pat) and [in this picture see the script prompts and required entries](./Documentation/Images/agent-setup.jpg)
 			2. `sudo ./svc.sh install ; sudo ./svc.sh start`
 			3. `az login`.
 Preferable for a permanent login [create a service principle](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli#sign-in-with-a-service-principal)
-			4. put your private ssh-key in ~.ssh/id_rsa (ensure 600 file permission).
-With this the login from deployment agent to HANA VM will be possible for the Ansible activities.
+			4. Save your private ssh-key in ~.ssh/id_rsa (ensure 600 file permission).
+This step ensures possible login from the deployment agent to the HANA VM which is required for Ansible activities.

 ## Deployment via Azure DevOps